desmaref/is426-pm2.5-analysis/README.md

 ### FPIS Codes - https://www.census.gov/geographies/reference-files/2020/demo/popest/2020-fips.html

 This file is an excel document which provides FIPS codes to be joined with CDC data to convert data into understandable locations.
-The document coantains the following relevant fields:
+The document contains the following relevant fields:

 Column Header | Description
 -------------- | -------------